arhuman/jntar/README.md

 ### FAQ

+    Q: Does it works ?
+    A: I archived a file tree (1.9G) with tar (czvf) and jntar look at the results arnaud@vm03:~/jaguar_archiver_playground$ du -sh *
+        236M    jntar.tgz     <----------------  Seems it works !
+        406M    tar.tgz>

     Q: Why this name, jntar ?
     A: jntar stands for Jaguar Network TAR
         (As I'm fortunate enough to work in a company (http://www.jaguar-network.com) which allows me to work on Open Source projects)